TesserisPro/tgrid/TesserisPro.TGrid.Web/Markdown/columnProperties.md

 ﻿##TGrid column properties

-Column properies can be defined in column template to customize column behavior.
+Column properies can be defined in a column template to customize column behavior.
 Below is an example of column property.

 	<column data-g-member="Name"> </column>